ghi-electronics/Documentation/software/tinyclr/tutorials/mjpeg-video.md

 # MJPEG Video
 ---
 The MJPEG video format is simply a chain of JPG images that are stored in a single file.
-SITCore's speed and its capacity to store large amounts of data allow for high performance MJPEG video playback.

 The following code sample runs on the SC20100S Dev Board and plays an MJPEG video file that is stored on a USB flash drive.